-Figure 2: Neighbouring properties to the subject site, indicated by red circles (Source: GRIP)
+Figure 2: Neighbouring properties to the subject site indicated by red stars.

 The subdivision meets the standard for minimum lot size for the Residential A zone.
 The District Plan has therefore anticipated the adverse effects associated with future development of this density on such lots and deemed it appropriate.
 It is considered that the effects associated with such future development on any adjacent persons will be less than minor.
-Future development on Lot 1 will be required to adhere to the District Plan bulk and location standards, specifically boundary rules, which ensure effects on neighbouring properties are acceptable.
+Future development on proposed Lot 2 is required to adhere to the District Plan bulk and location standards, specifically boundary rules which ensure effects on neighbouring properties are acceptable.

-It is considered that the proposed additional lot will maintain the character of the area and the existing amenity values will be unaltered.
+It is considered that the proposed lots will maintain the character of the area and the existing amenity values will be unaltered.
 Any adverse effects upon the character and the amenity experienced by persons living on the adjacent properties will be less than minor.